rust-lang/rfcs/text/0000-constants-in-patterns.md

 That is already the case on stable Rust for many years and relied upon by widely-used crates such as [`http`](https://github.com/rust-lang/rust/issues/62411#issuecomment-510604193).

-Overall we say that the *value* of the constant must have recursive structural equality, which is the case when all the types that actually appear recursively in the type (ignoring "other" enum variants) have structural equality.
+Overall we say that the *value* of the constant must have recursive structural equality, which is the case when all the types that actually appear recursively in the value (ignoring "other" enum variants) have structural equality.

 Most of the values of primitive Rust types have structural equality (integers, `bool`, `char`, references), but two families of types need special consideration:

-- Pointer types (raw pointers and function pointers): these compare by test the memory address for equality.
+- Pointer types (raw pointers and function pointers): these compare by testing the memory address for equality.
   It is unclear whether that should be considered "structural", but it is fairly clear that this should be considered a bad idea:
   Rust makes basically no guarantees for when two function pointers are equal or unequal (the "same" function can be duplicated across codegen units and this have different addresses,